-The Firm is a CFDs Matched Principal Firm and its main risks have been identified as Operational Risk, Credit Risk, Market Risk and Liquidity Risk.
-The Firm is required to disclose its risk management objectives and policies for each separate category of risk which include the strategies and processes to manage those risks; the structure and organisation of the relevant risk management function or other appropriate arrangement; the scope and nature of risk reporting and measurement systems; the policies for hedging and mitigating risk and the strategies and processes for monitoring the continuing effectiveness of hedges and mitigating controls.
+The Company is a CFDs Matched Principal Firm, meaning it acts as the counterparty to trades without holding positions itself.
+Its main risks have been identified as Operational Risk, Credit Risk, Market Risk and Liquidity Risk.
+The Company is required to disclose its risk management objectives and policies for each separate category of risk which include the strategies and processes to manage those risks; the structure and organisation of the relevant risk management function or other appropriate arrangement; the scope and nature of risk reporting and measurement systems; the policies for hedging and mitigating risk and the strategies and processes for monitoring the continuing effectiveness of hedges and mitigating controls.

-The Firm has assessed its Operational, Credit, Market and Liquidity Risks in its ICARA where it also sets out appropriate actions to manage those risks.
+The Company has assessed its Operational, Credit, Market and Liquidity Risks in its ICARA where it also sets out appropriate actions to manage those risks.

-The Firm has an Operational Risk framework (described below) in place to mitigate Operational Risk.
+The Company has an Operational Risk framework (described below) in place to mitigate Operational Risk.

-The Firm's main exposure to Credit Risk is the risk that fees cannot be collected.
+The Company's main exposure to Credit Risk is the risk that fees cannot be collected.
 We regard Credit Risk to be low.
-The Firm holds all cash balances with banks that have been awarded high credit ratings.
+The Company holds all cash balances with banks that have been awarded high credit ratings.

-Market Risk exposure has been assessed by the Firm and is limited to the Firm's exposure to any cash amounts held by the Firm in a foreign currency.
+Market Risk exposure has been assessed by the Company and is limited to the Company's exposure to any cash amounts held by the Company in a foreign currency.
 Most foreign currency is converted into GBP on a regular basis and accordingly we deem Market Risk exposure to be low.

-The Firm conducts Liquidity Scenario and Stress Tests on at least an annual basis.
-These stress tests incorporate all likely sources of Liquidity Risk and assess their combined impact on the Firm's cash flows, liquidity position, profitability and solvency.
+The Company conducts Liquidity Scenario and Stress Tests on at least an annual basis.
+These stress tests incorporate all likely sources of Liquidity Risk and assess their combined impact on the Company's cash flows, liquidity position, profitability and solvency.